koordinates/kart/docs/pages/development/raster_v1.rst

       "profile": "cloud-optimized"
     }

-If the cloud-optimized constraint is relaxed, such that both COGs and non-COGs are allowed, then the relevant field is ommitted.
+If the cloud-optimized constraint is relaxed, such that both COGs and non-COGs are allowed, then the ``profile`` field is omitted.

 .. _raster-meta-schema-json:

 ``meta/schema.json``
 ^^^^^^^^^^^^^^^^^^^^

 Contains information about the "bands" of information, that is, each unit of data that is stored per-pixel.
-This item has a similar format as in other types of datasets, but one important difference is that the each band in a raster dataset has no identifying ID or name - the properties that identify a raster band are the following:
+This item has a similar format as in other types of datasets, but one important difference is that the bands in a raster dataset have no identifying ID or name.
+The properties that identify a raster band are the following:

 1. Its position in the list.
 2. It's "interpretation" (if it has one), which describes how to interpret a band in terms of letting it contribute to the color of the pixel / grid cell.